Bee a Citizen Scientist

 In spring 2022, UCalgary students are coming together with one common interest—understanding bee populations in Calgary's urban areas.
 As part of the Office of Sustainability’s Sustainability Leadership Innovation Program, students will place two types of artificial bee habitats for our native pollinators: bee hotels and bumble bee boxes (bee domiciles).
 These habitats will be used to better understand the biodiversity and abundance of urban bee populations.
 Alongside University of Calgary Architecture and Planning, these habitats will be used to collect meaningful data on native bees whilst engaging the public and sparking curiosity in pollinator health initiatives!

 Interested in providing bees a habitat in a home garden?

 - Include a variety of tube sizes, as different species prefer different diameters of tubes.
 Tubes should be at least 6 inches long with an opening that can be anywhere from ¼” to ½” in diameter.

-- Bee hotels should face north-east and should only have one entrance (the back should be sealed).
-The direction is important to avoid direct sunlight and to limit wind exposure.
-Bees are picky about where they nest!
+- Bee hotels should face south or east and should only have one entrance (the back should be sealed).
+Try to find locations that will not be disturbed and are shielded from rain and wind.